 To provide assurance to buyers, Peatland Code projects and their GHG assertion will be validated and verified by an independent validation/verification body to a limited or reasonable level of assurance.
-ISO 14064/3 and 14065 will be used as the governing standard for Peatland Code validation and verification delivery.
-The validation/verification body shall possess, or at least are working towards, accreditation by the UK National Accreditation Body (UKAS) to ISO 14064/3 and 14065.
+ISO 14064-3 and 14065 will be used as the governing standard for Peatland Code validation and verification delivery.
+The validation/verification body shall possess, or are working towards, accreditation by the United Kingdom Accreditation Service (UKAS) to ISO 14064-3 and 14065.

-Validation happens in two steps; 1) project validation where the project plan and its predicted GHG emission reductions are evaluated against the requirements of the Peatland Code and shall determine if implementation of the project plan can be expected to result in the GHG emission reduction asserted.
-2) restoration validation where the actual restoration done is evaluated against the submitted documents at project validation.
+Validation happens in two steps: 1) project plan validation where predicted GHG emissions reductions are evaluated against the requirements of the Peatland Code and shall determine if implementation of the project plan can be expected to result in the GHG emissions reductions asserted.
+2) restoration validation where the actual restoration done is evaluated against the submitted documents at project plan validation.

-Verification shall regularly evaluate the project and its actual GHG emission reduction against both the requirements of the Peatland Code, and its validated project plan and GHG assertion.
-The Peatland Code validation/verification pathway is illustrated below.
+Verification shall regularly evaluate the project and its actual GHG emissions reductions against both the requirements of the Peatland Code, and its validated project plan and GHG assertion.
+The Peatland Code validation/verification pathway is illustrated in Figure 1 below.